DPDK/dpdk/doc/guides/prog_guide/mempool_lib.rst

 ===============

 A memory pool is an allocator of a fixed-sized object.
-In the DPDK, it is identified by name and uses a ring to store free objects.
+In the DPDK, it is identified by name and uses a mempool handler to store free objects.
+The default mempool handler is ring based.
 It provides some other optional services such as a per-core object cache and an alignment helper to ensure that objects are padded to spread them equally on all DRAM or DDR3 channels.